Delaware Distracted Driving Accident Lawyers

 - Visual distraction.
-Things that cause the driver to look away from the roadway
+Things that cause the driver to look away from the roadway.

 - Manual distraction.
-Tasks that cause the driver to take their hand off of the steering wheel
+Tasks that cause the driver to take their hand off of the steering wheel.

 Therefore, distracted driving includes:

-- Texting on mobile phone
+- Talking on a mobile phone

 - Eating and drinking